“My Mother died and I didn’t cry”. If this is your case, it can make you question if you are normal.

 3. There are no Grieving Laws

 Grieving is a reflex action; it happens subconsciously.
 There is no way you can set rules of how someone is to mourn.
+This should console you if your mother died and you didn’t cry.

 The furthest you can go is set a time limit of mourning.
 The style of mourning is an individual’s choice.